smallrye/smallrye-graphql/docs/federation.md

 If you can resolve, e.g., the product with different types of ids, you can add multiple `@Key` annotations.
 ## Federation Batch Resolver

 For better performance, there is the option to use batch resolvers with federation.
-This is not activated on default.
+This is not activated by default.
 It can be activated by setting `smallrye.graphql.federation.batchResolving.enabled` config key to `true`.

-It is not needed to provide batch resolvers for all entities, if there is no batch resolver, a non-batch resolver is used.
+It is unnecessary to provide batch resolvers for all entities, if there is no batch resolver, a non-batch resolver is used.

 ```java
 package org.example.price;